obeli-sk/obelisk/README.md

 - [x] Forward stdout and stderr (configurable) of activities and webhooks
 - [x] Support for distributed tracing, logging from components collected by OTLP
 - [x] Mapping from any execution result (e.g. traps, timeouts, err variants) to other execution results via `-await-next`
+- [x] Structured concurrency for join sets - blocking parent until all child executions are finished
 - [ ] HTML based UI for showing executions, event history and relations
 - [ ] Print each component's imports and exports in the WIT format
 - [ ] Heterogenous join sets, allowing one join set to combine multiple function signatures and delays